vercel/next.js/docs/api-reference/next.config.js/redirects.md

 Redirects are checked before the filesystem which includes pages and `/public` files.

-When a redirect is applied any query values provided in the request will be passed through to the redirect destination for example with the following redirect:
+When a redirect is applied, any query values provided in the request will be passed through to the redirect destination.
+For example, see the following redirect configuration:

 ```js
 {